ShozabAbidi10/ResearchTrack_Assignment1/README.md

 ```
 source setup.bash
 ```
-Step 3: Go to my_ros_ws directory again and the run the command you were running before.
+Step 3: Go back to my_ros_ws directory and the run that command again.
+Hopefully it will run this time.